Basic vulnerability scanning

 To scan an image for vulnerabilities, push the image to Docker Hub, to the repository for which you have turned on scanning:

-2. Use the command line to log into your Docker account.
-See docker login for more information.
+Use the command line to log into your Docker account.
+See

 $ docker tag redis <your-Docker-ID>/<your-repo-name>:latest

-4. Push the image to Docker Hub to trigger Basic vulnerability scanning on the image:
+Push the image to Docker Hub to trigger a static vulnerability scan for the image:

 $ docker push <your-Docker-ID>/<your-repo-name>:latest